Creating a Website from Scratch

 - Visual Studio Code for coding

-- My computer's storage for storing website files
+- My computer's hard drive for storing the website files

 - Git for managing versions of the website, which is a lifesaver for when you make mistakes or need to code a major feature that you're not confident about

-- GitHub for transmitting files to online and storing them there so that it can be deployed to below
+- GitHub for transferring files to the Internet and storing them there so that they can be deployed to below

 - Netlify for hosting my website

-How do I create a website from scratch?
+How can you create a website from scratch?

-For those completely new to web development, Khan Academy has a Computer Programming course which teaches web development, including how to code in HTML, CSS, and Javascript.
+For those completely new to web development, Khan Academy has a Computer Programming course which teaches how to code in HTML, CSS, and JavaScript, the basics of web development.

-W3Schools is a wonderful resource for beginners, and MDN Web Docs is the go-to resource for those of intermediate to advanced skill level (and anyone willing to fiddle with the technical intricacies).
+W3Schools is a wonderful resource for beginners to see what different code does, and MDN Web Docs is the go-to resource for those of intermediate to advanced skill level (and anyone willing to fiddle with the technical intricacies).

 There are many free web hosts online.
 As said in the above section, I use Netlify, which is a good option for static websites (websites that don't change on their own).
 GitHub Pages, Cloudflare Pages, and Vercel are also good options.
+If you don't want to dive much into the technical stuff, you can use Neocities.
 As always, search for free web hosts and try to find one that suits your needs!